nitingramesh/cinema-ticket1/README.md

 1:clone the repo.
 2.IMPORT the porject in eclipse
 3.add the javafx,my-sql jar files
-4.change the user name and password in ticketmanagementdbconnectionfolder 5.create your own database add values for admin and user and then login with the same credentials that you inserted .
+4.change the user name and password in teachermanagementdbconnectionfolder.
+5.create your own database add values for admin and user and then login with the same credentials that you inserted .